cwarden45/RNAseq_templates/Splicing_Workflow/README.md

 ### Order to Run Scripts ###

-0) It is recommended that you filter the .gtf file to match the gene annotation set using `filter_gtf.py`
+0) It is recommended that you filter the GENCODE .gtf file to match the gene annotation set using `filter_gtf.py`

 1) se_alignment.py or cluster_se_alignment.py (from [TopHat_Workflow](https://github.com/cwardn45/RNAseq_templates/tree/master/TopHat_Workflow))